Kazushi40/NGS_analysis/README.md

 Author: Kazushi Suzuki and Yoshihiro Shimizu

-Revised: 2020-09-01
+Revised: 2020-09-10

-Reference:
+Reference: In preparation

 Purpose: Analysis of next generation sequencing data for an Affibody library

 Inquiry?
 Email: kazusuzuki40@gmail.com

 # Data
-Raw data was deposited into the Squence Read Archive (SRA) of the U.S. National Library of Medicine from the National Center for Biotechnoly Information (NCBI)
+Raw data was deposited into the DDBJ Sequence Read Archive.

-Accession numbers:
+Accession numbers: DRR243933 and DRR243934